-Ashesi Units: 1; Credit Hours: 4.5; Hours per week classroom: 3; Hours per week discussion: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 9 per week)
+Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week lab: 1.5

+Hours of Study outside of the class (reading, assignments, studying, projects, and so on:6 - 9 per week)

-This course introduces machine learning.
+Machine learning is the science of getting computers to act without being explicitly programmed.
+In the past decade, machine learning has given us self-driving cars, practical speech recognition, effective web search, and a vastly improved understanding of the human genome.
+Many researchers also think it is the best way to make progress towards human-level AI.
+This course introduces machine learning techniques.
+Students will learn how the techniques are applied, the mathematical and statistical unpinning of the models and how to explore proper application of the models.
 Topics include supervised and unsupervised machine learning, statistical inference and prediction.
-A wide variety of algorithms will be presented, including logistic regression, K-nearest neighbors, naïve Bayes, decision trees, neural networks, K-means, mixtures of Gaussians, principal components analysis, Expectation Maximization.
-The course will also discuss modern applications of machine learning such as image segmentation and categorization, speech recognition, and text analysis.
+A wide variety of algorithms will be presented, including logistic regression, K-nearest neighbors, na.ve bayes, decision trees, neural networks, k-means, mixtures of Gaussians, principal components analysis, expectation maximization.
+The course will also discuss modern applications of machine learning such as image segmentation and categorization, speech.

-To understand and be able to explain the foundational principles underlying the field of machine learning

-- To be able to implement algorithms for regression, classification, clustering and dimensionality reduction - To be able to design suitable machine learning models for a given real-world problem. - To be able to read and understand machine learning research papers. - To be able to give presentations on machine learning work to technical and non-technical audiences.
+- To understand and be able to explain the foundational principles underlying the field of machine learning - To be able to implement algorithms for regression, classification, clustering and dimensionality reduction - To be able to design suitable machine learning models for a given real-world problem. - To be able to read and understand machine learning research papers. - To be able to give presentations on machine learning work to technical and non-technical audiences.